 Bike safety is a big issue in Seattle right now, and Move Seattle will fund the installation of 50 miles of protected bike lanes.
 It will also add parking for 1,500 bikes and complete the “missing link” of the Burke-Gilman trail.

 Good news for pedestrians

 When improvements are finished, pedestrians will have access to 150 blocks of new sidewalks.
 225 blocks of broken, damaged and unsafe sidewalks will be repaired.
 Pedestrian crossings will be improved with better signage, and crossings that were damaged by flooding will be rebuilt with improved drainage.
-A bridge will be built at Northgate Station that will allow pedestrian and bike traffic to safely cross I-5.
+A bridge will be built at Northgate Station that will allow pedestrian and bike traffic to safely cross I-5, hopefully reducing the frequency of pedestrian and bicycle accidents.
 Pedestrian walkways will also get prettier, with $20 million designated for urban forestry to replace diseased trees.